crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **UI Development - Phase 2: Boot Selection Logic (BLOCKED)**.
-The project is currently blocked by a persistent compilation error related to header include paths for the `InputManager` library.
-Multiple attempts to resolve this via relative paths and `library.json` manifests have been unsuccessful.
-The immediate goal is to resolve this build system issue before proceeding.
+* **UI Development - Phase 3: pBIOS Boot UI** Implement Core Screens.
+With the foundational UI architecture now stable and functional, the current task is to build out the primary user-facing screens for the main application.